ztalbot2000/My100/README.md

    <UL>
       <LI>I was smarter in using rods as Matt pointed out when he had seen my first designs to solve flexing issues.
       <LI>Moved to Z-Tilt instead of QGL.
 Trying to level a four legged chair is not ideal.
-      <LI>Connection points use one 8mm screw to allow for rackig adjustments.
+      <LI>Connection points use one 8mm screw to allow for racking adjustments.
-      <LI>Steppers are mounted with a slot for adjusting.
+      <LI>Steppers are mounted with brackets and a slot for adjusting.
    </UL>
+   <LI> Drag chains added.
+(Not in CAD design yet)
+   <LI> Disco lights added.
    <LI> Build is complete.
    <LI> Wiring is tested.
 All motors move appropriately.
    <LI> All axis home.
-   <LI> Bed leveling begins.
-This is where my redesign hopefully fixes things in the previous release.
+   <LI> Automatic bed leveling complete.
+This was the fault with the previous design.
+   <LI> Hot end heats up.
 </UL>

 <BR><BR>